CH-Earth/datatool/var/repos/builtin/recipes/eccc-casr/README.md

 In this file, the details of the dataset is explained.

 ## Location of Dataset Files
-The `CaSR` v3.1 dataset is located under the following directory accessible from multiple clusters listed below:
+The `CaSR` v3.1 dataset is located under the following directories accessible from multiple clusters listed below:
 ```console
 # DRAC Graham cluster